 A statistic from Danmarks Lærerforening shows that four out of ten municipalities have planned to reduce the number of lessons significantly due to cost savings.
-But there might be another solution which will allow us to give the children the same number of lesson per week while also creating resourcefulness despite the enormous cost reductions in the public sector.
-Can we – in this cost-cutting period – still develop our schools by using what we have more wisely?
+But there might be another solution, which will allow us to give the children the same number of lessons per week while also creating resourcefulness despite the enormous cost reductions in the public sector.
+Can we, in this cost-cutting period, still develop our schools by using what we have more wisely?

-At SIGNAL, we have looked at the “mental rebuild” in a number of projects, and we can document that it is often possible to optimise the existing physical space by 20 to 40 per cent.
-That can be done if we challenge the organisations on their behaviour and make them reconsider how space is used on a daily basis rather than planning comprehensive reconstructions before having looked at the behavioural change can actual lead to extra resources.
+At SIGNAL, we have looked at the “mental rebuild” in a number of projects, and we can document that it is often possible to optimise the existing physical space by 20 to 40 %.
+That can be done if we challenge the organisations on their behaviour and make them reconsider how space is used on a daily basis rather than planning comprehensive reconstructions before having looked at how the behavioural change can actually lead to extra resources.

 CHALLENGES OF THE PRIMARY SCHOOL